 Concealed Carry Readiness - Pistol

-PREREQUISITE: Fundamentals of Pistol Marksmanship and a valid Concealed Carry Permit (if required by your state).
+PREREQUISITE: Fundamentals of Pistol Marksmanship I and a valid Concealed Carry Permit (if required by your state).

 8 HRS / One day

 This course combines skills from basic and intermediate pistol courses with the addition of concealed carry practices.
-The goal is to prepare law-abiding citizens physically, physiologically and psychologically for a potential gunfight.
-To protect yourself or your loved ones, you must be prepared to do so safely and effectively, and this course will provide the tools and mindset necessary.
+The goal is to prepare law-abiding citizens for a potential gunfight when faced with a self-defense situation.
+This course will provide you the tools and mindset necessary to be prepared to defend yourself safely and effectively.
 This course is well suited for self/home defense and all law-abiding U.S. citizens with a desire to be more proficient with concealed pistol carry options.
-Students attending this course should have attended Fundamentals of Pistol Marksmanship I where they have demonstrated proficiency with the use of a handgun and safe gun handling procedures with live ammunition.
+Students attending this course should have successfully completed the Fundamentals of Pistol Marksmanship I course and have demonstrated proficiency with the use of a handgun and safe gun handling procedures with live ammunition.

 COST: $550